didaquis/boilerplate-backend-node-graphql-mongodb/README.md

 * Configure the application:
   * Duplicate the configuration file `_env` and rename as `.env`
   * Edit the file `.env`
 * Then use: `npm run start`.
-It's ready!
+* That's it!
 That was fast enough, right? 🚀

 **❗️You need help with `.env` file?**